Watch These Fist Fight Fests While You Wait for ‘Mortal Kombat’

 Bruce Lee plays a martial-arts expert determined to help capture the narcotics dealer whose gang was responsible for the death of his sister.
 Lee enters a kung fu competition in an attempt to fight his way to the dealer’s headquarters with the help of some friends.

 It’s horrible and it’s not a tournament and Raul Julia’s participation makes me sad.
-But I’m including it anyway… there are two others that are just as bad.
+But I’m including it anyway because it’s a video game adaptation… there are two others that are just as bad.

 The Karate Kid

 The ’80s classic that’s all about heart and car wax.

 Daniel (Ralph Macchio) moves to Southern California with his mother, Lucille (Randee Heller), but quickly finds himself the target of a group of bullies who study karate at the Cobra Kai dojo.
 Fortunately, Daniel befriends Mr. Miyagi (Noriyuki “Pat” Morita), an unassuming repairman who just happens to be a martial arts master himself.
 Miyagi takes Daniel under his wing, training him in a more compassionate form of karate and preparing him to compete against the brutal Cobra Kai.

 After a terrible tragedy, a martial artist (Jet Li) retreats to a remote village to gain a new appreciation for the important things in life, but when he returns to the city to reconcile his past with the present, he gets caught up in a duel to the death defending China’s honor.